 ISIS is a high-efficiency, double-armed, medium-resolution (8-120 Å/mm) spectrograph, capable of

 long-slit work up to ~4' slit length and ~22" slit width.
-Use of dichroic slides permits
+Use of dichroic filters permits

 simultaneous observing in both blue and red arms, which are optimised for their respective wavelength ranges.

-Linear and circular spectropolarimetry and imaging polarimetry are also
+Linear and circular spectropolarimetry and imaging polarimetry modes are also

 The CCD currently in use on the blue arm of ISIS is a